While summer can create a number of challenges for Pelham pet owners, there is one considerable risk that many people seem to overlook – dehydration.

 As much as it is tempting to get outside when the weather is warm, if it is too hot it could be dangerous for your pet to do any physical activity.
 Save walks and other exercises until the sun goes down or do it early in the morning before the temperatures begin to climb.

-If your pet is thirsty, they may not need encouraging, but some animals, like kids, simply don’t think to drink water.
+If your pet is thirsty, they may not need encouragement, but some animals, like kids, simply don’t think to drink water.
 Make sure you offer water regularly and actively prompt your pet to drink.

 While it isn’t advisable to change your pet’s diet entirely, canned foods contain around 80% more moisture than dry food and it is an easy way to get a little more liquid into your pet’s body without them even realizing it!

 How Much Water Does My Pet Need to Drink?